 Local Reuse Authority (LRA) - Status Bullets - February 27, 2018

 Specific Plan, Infrastructure Master Plan, Environmental Review

-· Lennar/FivePoint will be preparing/proposing the Specific Plan.
+· Lennar/FivePoint is preparing the Specific Plan.
 The Specific Plan will address both Lennar’s 500 acre Phase One and establish zoning standards for the remainder of the entire development footprint.
 Both the BART parking lot parcel (18 acres) and the Coast Guard Housing site (58 acres) are being planned as part of the Specific Plan.

 · The Infrastructure Master Plan will be a chapter of the Specific Plan and collaboratively written by Lennar with input from the LRA/City and all service providers.